deivid321/cmssw/DQMServices/Components/doc/dqm-profile.md

 * customize_DQMStreamStats - configuration file to add DQMStreamStats module to the runTheMatrix command.
 * mbGraph.html, mbGraph.js, memoryGraph.js - Web application files which are copied to new created directory.

+UML class diagram is attached at the end.

 ### Workflow

 The process starts in dqm-profile.py script command.

-The script runs the runTheMatrix command with the passed number of matrix and with customization of DQMStreamStats module included.
+* The script runs the runTheMatrix command with the passed number of matrix and with customization of DQMStreamStats module included.

-The DQMStreamStats at the end of each lumisection and each run collects the sizes of all histograms and stores them in json format.
+* The DQMStreamStats at the end of each lumisection and each run collects the sizes of all histograms and stores them in json format.

-Then, the script transfers all the json files and web-page files to another directory which is now ready to show visualized memory usage of the histograms.
+* Then, the script transfers all the json files and web-page files to another directory which is now ready to show visualized memory usage of the histograms.

 ### dqm-profile usage

-The command: python dqm-profile.py runTheMatrix.py -l 25.0<br>
+The example command: python dqm-profile.py runTheMatrix.py -l 25.0<br>
 will runTheMatrix 25.0 with customized command and will create a default directory memory with the web page and json files in it.

 positional arguments:<br>